vrandall66/front-end-submissions-public/1906/mod-2/game-time/eduardo-sam-pol.md

 * [ ] Novice - Application is unplayable due to lack of functionality or broken logic.
 The majority of user stories are incomplete.
 * [ ] Advanced Beginner - Application has some missing functionality.
 Developers have implemented functionality for most of the user stories.
 There are 1 or more major bugs.
-* [ ] Proficient - Application is fully playable.
+* [x] Proficient - Application is fully playable.
 Developers have implemented functionality for all user stories.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, developers have implemented one or more extensions.

+* Bonus round is missing tests and needs refactoring to work/test properly, but OK

 ### UI/UX